IvanBioli/PCSC_Project/README.md

 provided in `input_files/real_input.txt` and `input_files/complex_input.txt`.
 - the type of the input, `real` for real matrices and `complex` for complex matrices.

-The output of the eigenvalues' computation will be written on standard output, preceded by the matrix for which the computation is executed and the name of the method applied.
+The output of the eigenvalues computation will be written on standard output, preceded by the matrix for which the computation is executed and the name of the method applied.

 You can test our methods on two predefined inputs.